SzokeMark-Andor/benchmark_sql_engines/README.md

 ---

 Thank you for using this benchmark suite.
-We hope these results help you make informed decisions about SQL engine performance.
+I hope these results help you make informed decisions about SQL engine performance.